Workers prepare the new Newman Dorm for occupancy this Fall at Texas A&M University-Kingsville

 - Medical/HealthCare services

 – Responds quickly to business inquiries

 – Maintains current database of available sites and buildings

 - Maintains current community information regarding labor, utilities, support services, demographics, etc.

-- Forms alliances with local utility companies, Texas Dept. of Economic Development, Chamber of Commerce, and Kingsville Area Industrial Foundation, Port of Corpus Christi, Corpus Christi Business Alliance.
+- Forms alliances with local utility companies, Texas Economic Development Council, Chamber of Commerce, Kingsville Area Industrial Foundation, Small Business Administration and the Port of Corpus Christi.